 Most marketplaces operate globally, so when you place your products there, you will automatically expand your client reach with minimal time and effort.
 Also, marketplaces can improve your cross-border sales by freeing your hands from translating the entire website and marketing in multiple languages.
 As of now, there are just a few core languages to reach the target audience (Mandarin, Spanish, English, and Hindi).
 Though, according to Common Sense Advisory (CSA), by 2027, sales and retailers will have to translate their content into multiple "niche" languages to enter developing economies.
 You can avoid this problem by flawlessly selling your products in various countries via sales channels.

 3. New partnerships

 Marketplaces are an excellent source for establishing new partnerships and growing your business network.
 Sharing the same sales platform enables different businesses to find you, discuss future perspectives directly, and get hands dirty with a new partnership routine.
-Never overlook this huge opportunity to reach higher numbers and expand your expertise.
+Never overlook this vast opportunity to reach higher numbers and expand your expertise.

 4. People buy more on marketplaces than single webshops

 Why is this?
 The marketplace is convenient for comparing prices and product items from a single source.
 Besides, they offer higher transparency for product availability and stock levels in an open environment.
 Further, product reviews make a big deal in decision making and the actual purchasing process.
 Finally, marketplaces are ideal for reaching new target groups who came across your products for specific items or browsed the most popular listings.